-In addition, in 2013 a new Amparo Law has been enacted that establishes the possibility of bringing in one single procedure a constitutional action against some decisions of the authorities, which may affect several persons.
+Finally, the Amparo Law establishes the possibility of bringing in one single procedure a constitutional action against some decisions of the authorities, which may affect several persons.

 28. Do government-owned or controlled entities enjoy any privilege when they are engaged in commercial activity and involved in a commercial or administrative litigation?